-Moving can be stressful, but planning and a little know-how can go a long way.
-Here is a checklist designed to help make the experience easier.
+Moving can be stressful, but planning for the big day can help set your mind at ease.
+Here is a timeline and checklist for moving to help make the experience easier.

 About two months before you move

 - Take inventory of your possessions.
 The first item on any moving checklist is to make a list of all your belongings.
 This can be useful when deciding how many boxes you need, how big a truck you should rent and how to estimate your moving costs.
 It may also come in handy for insurance purposes if items are lost or broken during the move.

 - Find the right movers for the job.
 Not into heavy lifting?
 Now’s the time to hire a company that fits your needs and budget.
 Get at least three estimates before you choose your mover, and make sure companies are licensed, insured and bonded in case something breaks.
 For extra peace of mind, you may want to consider moving insurance.

 - Terms to know: “Licensed” refers to a moving company’s business license.
 “Bonded” means the movers are obligated to carry out their contract.
 “Insured” refers to the company’s insurance policy, though levels of coverage can vary.

 - Order moving supplies.
 For cross-country moves, it may be worth it to invest in durable boxes that can survive the trip.
 If you have a local move, used boxes can do just fine.
 Get them for free at many grocery stores, pharmacies and online sites such as Craigslist.

 - Track your spending.
 Moving costs can add up quickly, so it’s important to set a moving budget in advance and monitor what you spend.

 - Prepare to forward your mail.
 Pick a date to start forwarding your mail.
 But be sure to pay any bills in advance so you won’t be caught short if they happen to arrive after you leave.
 It may also be a good idea to sign up for paperless billing or to set up automatic payments for recurring bills.